 This post may contain affiliate links.
 Please see our disclosure policy.

 A pasta twist on Mexican street corn salad, this pastina salad is so easy and so good.
-It combines tiny star-shaped pasta with sweet charred corn, spicy jalapeño, coriander, and a creamy lime-paprika dressing.
+It combines tiny star-shaped pasta with sweet charred corn, spicy jalapeño, cilantro (coriander), and a creamy, spicy lime and paprika dressing.
 It’s simple and bright and really so delicious.
-It makes the perfect lunch all year round as you can make it ahead.
-Or make it as a side for a Summer BBQ.
+It makes the perfect lunch all year round, as you can make it ahead.
+Or make it as a side for a summer BBQ.

 pastina salad in a wooden bowl with lime slices and feta.